In addition to their 6 units of foundation coursework, students are required to complete 6 units of Global Health coursework.

 The list of courses below is not all-inclusive.
 The student, research advisor/mentor, and co-directors will design a program tailored to the student’s interests, goals, and background.

-- HRP 226: Intermediate Epidemiologic and Clinical Research Methods
+- EPI 226: Intermediate Epidemiologic and Clinical Research Methods

 The principles of study design, measurement, confounding, effect modification, and strategies for minimizing bias in clinical and epidemiologic studies.
 Prerequisite: 225 or consent of instructor.